 They’re issued by credit card companies, which are banks and credit unions that can set credit limits for their customers.
 For decades, many credit card companies charged unfair interest rates and fees but the great financial crisis exposed these practices, leading to greater financial regulation.

-These changes led to the growth of ethical credit card companies which do their best to prevent their customers from overspending by setting fair interest rates and no annual fees.
-The five most ethical credit card companies in America include TCM Bank, Amalgamated Bank, Mechanics and Farmers Bank, U.S. Bank, and Beneficial State Bank.
+These changes led to the growth of ethical credit card companies.
+In our opinion, as of the writing of this article, five of the most ethical credit card companies in America (besides Aspiration!) include TCM Bank, Amalgamated Bank, Mechanics and Farmers Bank, U.S. Bank, and Beneficial State Bank.

 In this article, we examine the factors that make a credit card company ethical and list the five most ethical and socially responsible credit card companies.